toolbar23/jjui-nvim/README.md

   - Whether the agent terminal is open and, if it is a Codex session, the session id.
   - Layout data lives under `~/.local/state/nvim/jjws_layout_<hash>.json`.
   When you switch back, buffers re-open and the agent terminal is resumed automatically.
-- **Agent terminal** – Spawns your configured CLI helper (default `devagent`).
-Placement, size, and Codex session handling are configurable.
+- **Agent terminal** – Spawns your configured CLI helper (Codex by default).
+Placement, size, and session handling are configurable.
 - **Diff helper** – Runs `jj diff -tool difftastic`, renders the ANSI output in a read-only scratch buffer, and lets you push inline comments to the agent window.

 ## Setup